You Can Now Officially Clean Your House With A Diptyque Candle

 Luxury: 1,000

-Imagine your favourite out-of-touch, disillusioned rich-lady character: Malory Archer, Lucille Bluth, Marie-Antoinette, Cher Horowitz, etc. This cleaning line would be the only supplies in their maids' cleaning carts.
-So I recommend to those who sustain their life force with the occasional impractical purchase, know a Diptyque fanatic with a birthday coming up, or were born with expensive taste and a budget that can handle it.
-Sceptic hat off, approval hat on.
+Imagine your favorite out-of-touch, disillusioned rich-lady character: Malory Archer, Lucille Bluth, Marie-Antoinette, Cher Horowitz, etc. This cleaning line would be the only supplies in their maids' cleaning carts.
+So I recommend it to those who sustain their life force with the occasional impractical purchase, know a Diptyque-fanatic with a birthday coming up, or were born with expensive taste and a budget that can handle it.
+Skeptic hat off, approval hat on.

-In Australia, Diptyque’s La Droguerie collection is launching exclusively online at MECCA from the 28th of June 2022.